Megalomys luciae

 Megalomys luciae, also known as the Saint Lucia pilorie or Saint Lucia giant rice-rat, as well as several variant spellings, is an extinct rodent that lived on the island of Saint Lucia in the eastern Caribbean.

+Description

 It was the size of a small cat, and it had a darker belly than Megalomys desmarestii, a closely related species from Martinique, and slender claws.
-Some other physical features that this rodent species have are brown/ochre dorsal coloration and white soft fur patches.
-They have webbed hind feet, smooth heels with interdigital pads, and slender claws.
-Their tail is longer than the length of their whole body from head to toe, the tail contains sparse hairs and is mainly covered with epidermal scales.
-Their skulls are very delicate with an amphora shape.
+Other physical features include brown/ochre dorsal coloration and white soft fur patches.
+Individuals had webbed hind feet, smooth heels with interdigital pads.
+Their tail was longer than the length of the body from head to toe; the tail contained sparse hairs and was mainly covered with epidermal scales.
+Their skulls were very delicate with an amphora shape.

+Extinction

 The last known specimen died in the London Zoo in 1852, after three years of captivity.
-It probably became extinct in the latter half of the 19th century, with the last record dating from 1881.
+It probably became extinct in the latter half of the 19th century due to introduction of the invasive small Indian mongoose, with the last record dating from 1881, right before mongoose introduction.
 There is a stuffed specimen in the collection of the Natural History Museum in London.